General Info – summary

 1. var. viscosa: SA Tree no 437.1.
 Has longer, usually wider leaves with conspicuous veins.
 Previous name: Dodonaea viscosa Jacq. subsp. viscosa.
 Common names: (Afr) Makkaree, Sandolien.
 (Eng) Sand-olive.

-Family: Sapindaceae.
-(Soapberry and Litchi family).
-This family has 135 genera and about 1 800 species.
-The alternate, usually compound Leaves often lack stipules (leaf stalk) and have a swollen base.
+Family: Sapindaceae: (Soapberry and Litchi family).
+This family has 135 genera and about 1 800 species including lianas, herbs and trees.
+The alternate, usually pinnately compound Leaves often lack stipules (leaf stalk) and have a swollen base.
 The small, usually unisexual, Flowers may be regular or irregular and develop in racemes or panicles.
-The Calyx has 4-5 lobes and, when present, the Corolla has 3-5 petals.
-There are between 5 and 24 Stamens, which have free Filaments and the Anthers have 2 pollen sacs.
-The superior Ovary may have up to 3 styles, each ending in a simple stigma.
+The Calyx has 4-5 lobes and, when present, the Corolla has 3-5 petals (petals are absent in Dodonaea).
+There are between 5 and 24 Stamens, which have free Filaments, and the Anthers have 2 pollen sacs.
+The superior Ovary usually has 1 style with a stigma.
 There are 27 species in 14 genera in southern Africa.
 Local genera with trees on this website include Allophylus, Atalaya, Dodonaea, Erythrophysa, Filicium, Hippobromus, Pappea, Smelophyllum and Stadmannia.

 Name derivationDodonaea – after Rembert Dodoens (1517-1585); a botanist and professor of medicine at Leiden.
-His book “Histoire des Plantes” was translated and used as a reference book for more than 200 years. viscosa sticky – referring to the gummy leaves.
-All species of Dodonaea are trees or shrubs and flowers lack petals.
+His translated book “Histoire des Plantes” was and used as a reference book for more than 200 years. viscosa sticky or resinous – referring to the gummy leaves.
+All species of Dodonaea are trees or shrubs and have flowers that lack petals.

 Conservation: National Status: L. C. Least Concern.
 Assessment date: 2006.
 Assessor: F. Cholo.